ParkWardRR/Synology-Lenovo-SA120-Fanspeed/README.md

 ---

-This version includes all suggested sections such as troubleshooting, customization, logging, security considerations, contributing guidelines, and license information.
-It should now cover everything needed for users and contributors!
+This version includes all suggested sections such as troubleshooting, customization, logging, security considerations, contributing guidelines, license information, and most importantly, it now uses a one-liner command to create all six fanspeed scripts without needing manual editing via `nano`.